pratham87/RESTService/README.md

 * #### Filter:
 	* Service should never return a project which is expired (if today’s date is above expiry date then project should not be selected).
-	* Service should always return projects which are enabled, which means the project where “enabled”:true
+	* Service should always return projects which are enabled, which means the project where “enabled”:true (default will be false).
 	* Service should never return a project if projectUrl is null.

 * #### Rules: